 We had our small living room set up like a regular living room with a sofa, coffee table and chairs.
 Kind of like our family room.
 Two rooms for sitting in a small house with only three people living here most of the week.
 We had way more furniture to sit on than people to sit.
 We aren’t sitting people most of the time, any way, we are mostly on the go.

 Originally I felt like my living room was a good place for me to escape the loud family room.
-Maybe to sit and read a book.
-Yet, as I found out, our living room was way too open to the rest of the house so it was not quiet at all.
+Yet, our living room was way too open to the rest of the house so it was not quiet at all.

-It has become clear, we need more space for coming and going in day to day life and for special parties, events or craft projects — not a another place to put furniture we never sit on.
+It has become clear, we need more space for coming and going in day to day life and for special parties, events or craft projects — not a another place to put a room full of furniture we never sit on.

 So, recently I just was fed up with feeling like that room was not working and out the furniture went.
 Good-bye!
 I was not in love with my furniture or had other homes for it, so it was liberating to free the space!
 LIBERATING, I tell you!
 I decided I’d rather have an empty room than a room pretending to be a living room (that I wasn’t in love with) but acting like a mudroom (but looking nothing like a mudroom) and generally making me feel stressed out.